Scotland's Heat Network Fund: application guidance

 Overview

-• be large scale and based in Scotland
+Projects must be based in Scotland and:

 Heat networks: what they are

-A ‘district heat network’ is defined as a network where thermal energy is distributed from one or more sources of production to more than one building.
+• a ‘district heat network’ is defined as a network where thermal energy is distributed from one or more sources of production to more than one building.

-A ‘communal heating system’ is a system where thermal energy is distributed from one or more sources of production to one building comprising more than one building unit.
+• a ‘communal heating system’ is a system where thermal energy is distributed from one or more sources of production to one building comprising more than one building unit.

 Contact